 This is definitely the subject where the extraordinary genius of Bruno Pontecorvo reached the maximum accomplishment for the future of neutrino physics.
-As an experimentalist I particularly liked that in the famous Canadian internal report on neutrino, while suggesting the best detector, he was even considering the price which is still now one of the more serious problem due to the large needed mass.
+As an experimentalist I particularly liked that in the famous Canadian internal report about revealing the neutrino, in suggesting the best detector, he was even considering the cost of the target material which is still now one of the more serious problem due to the large needed mass.
 My activity was closely connected with his suggestions inducing me and my group to join the European GALLEX collaboration for a radiochemical experiment with Gallium in the Laboratori Nazionali del Gran Sasso.